Sequential Submodular Maximization and Applications to Ranking an Assortment of Products: Optimal Value of Relaxation vs. Optimal Policy

 Suppose we have four products $1, 2, 3, 4$.
-We define sets and their rewards as follows:
+We define sets and their produced engagement as follows:

-Each entry above specifies the set presented to the user, the revenue collected by the platform, and the probability of each product getting picked by the user.
-For example the first entry tells us that if the user looks at all the four products, the expected revenue would be 74 and the user would pick the first two products with probability $19/100$ and the last two products with probability $18/100$.
+Each entry above specifies the set presented to the user, the value of the solution, and the probability of each product getting picked by the user.
+For example, the first entry says if the user looks at all four products, the expected value of the objective function would be 74 and the user would pick the first two products with probability $19/100$ and the last two products with probability $18/100$.
 A feasible solution to \ref{LP1} for this problem is

 where $x_{i, S}=0$ for everything else.
-The expected revenue of this solution is $191.5/4$ while no feasible policy can achieve anything better than $191/4$.
-We should note that we have used computer-aided methods in order to find this example. \end{example}
+The expected value of this solution is $191.5/4$, whereas feasible policy can achieve anything better than $191/4$.
+We should note we have used computer-aided methods to find this example. \end{example}